Skip to content

 Indonesia

 Visiting Komodo Island would not be complete without enjoying trekking and other climbing activities.
-This recreation spot is indeed the best choice to enjoy the beauty of rare animals.
+This recreation spot is the best choice to enjoy the beauty of rare animals.

 Mount Bromo – East Java

 Mount Bromo will always be a popular destination in Indonesia with its incomparable panorama.
-Even though this mountain is still active, it does not reduce its visitors’ euphoria.
+Even though this mountain is still active, it does not reduce visitors’ euphoria.

 More than that, Mount Bromo will remain one of the few places in Indonesia that you should at least visit once in your lifetime.